TanayZope/TanayZope/README.md

 - 📫 How to reach me **tanaywork5302@gmail.com**

-- ⚡  **I like watching thriller and horror genre movies and lifitng weights .**
+- ⚡  **I like watching thriller/horror genre movies and lifitng weights .**

 ## 🚀 Languages and Tools: